yeokm1/retro-configs/ibm-5155/README.md

 * Crynwr 3C503 packet driver
 * Get time from RTC

+As the SB16 CT2950 is an ISA PNP card, some initialisation is required before it can be used.
+The latest version of a modern initialisation app [Unisound](https://www.vogons.org/viewtopic.php?t=72553) at time of writing unfortunately cannot detect this card.
+I have to use an alternative [SBPNPXT by dca2](https://www.vogons.org/viewtopic.php?p=479466#p479466).

 ## RTC

 I was experimenting in getting an Real-time clock to work with this system with little success.